Immediate Dentures Lakewood, IL

 While some teeth may fall out naturally with age, there are cases in which we need to remove the rest of the teeth before placing full dentures.
 In fact, many people find it easier to replace all of their teeth instead of having partial dentures.
 However, that can mean that people will need to make multiple appointments and go several days to even a week without teeth.

 By investing in immediate dentures, patients can receive the dentures after removing the teeth to avoid a variety of inconveniences.
-The patient will not have to worry as we will ensure that the patient has the proper sedation and does not feel anything while we remove the remaining teeth in the mouth.
+The patient will not have to worry as we will ensure that the patient remains comfortable and does not feel anything while we remove the remaining teeth in the mouth.
 Once we complete this step, we will insert the dentures.
 These dentures will help to protect the tissues of the gums as they heal.

 Patients will not have to spend several days without teeth while waiting for a dental lab to construct the dentures and can begin the adjustment process right away.